2) From the start, you’ll receive more responsibility and opportunity to advance.

 We like to give credit where credit is due.
 Featured photo from Garrhet Sampson.

 Kelsey graduated Summa Cum Laude from Muskingum University with a Bachelor’s in English and Digital Media Design.
-She currently serves FGS as a Graphic Solutions Analyst, handling all of our data work and specializing in macro-based automation.
+She currently serves FGS as the Lead Data Solutions Engineer, handling all of our data work and specializing in automation.
 In addition to her data skills, Kelsey is an experienced writer, editor, designer, and social media strategist.